Dog Food

 4. Tips For Preparing Homemade Dog Food

-You may also want to consider supplementing with vitamins and minerals if needed; many pet stores carry special formulas designed specifically for canine consumption.
+You may also want to consider supplementing with vitamins and minerals; many pet stores carry special formulas designed specifically for canine consumption.
 If you’re unsure what type of supplements would best suit your pup’s dietary needs, consult a veterinarian who can provide further guidance.

 5. Safety Precautions For Feeding Homemade Dog Food